Learn how to install a faux shiplap wall that is budget-friendly and stylish.

 When redoing the downstairs bedrooms, I knew I wanted some type of wood design on the walls.
 Hardboard shiplap was the perfect choice with our own home being an updated farmhouse style.

 But have you ever priced out the cost for true shiplap?
 Yikes.
 I was able to find an easy way that was much cheaper, while still getting the desired finished look.

-Have you ever priced out how much real shiplap costs?
-YIKES!
-Let me share with you my little secret!
-I added my DIY faux shiplap to my daughter's room for around $100 using 1/4″ thick hardboard or masonite.
-Masonite comes in 4'x8' sheets.
-You can buy masonite at most hardware stores.
+Have you ever considered using an alternative that is not the traditional panels or interlocking planks?
+I added faux shiplap to my daughter's room for around $100 using ¼" thick hardboard or Masonite.
+Masonite is a type of hardboard that comes in 4'x8' sheets.
+You can buy it at your local hardware store.
 I bought mine at Home Depot for around $20 a board and I used 4 boards.